jouharjaseem/test/README.md

-please use migrate in terminal
+please use migrate in terminal for database php artisan migrate